vagisha-nidhi/CoverletDataCollector/VSTestIntegration.md

 # Coverlet Integration with VSTest

 ## Motivation
-Code coverage generation for .NET Core for both Linux and Windows platform (in consistent manner).
+Code coverage generation for .NET Core for both Linux and Windows platform (in a consistent manner).
 The asks for Code Coverage support for .NET Core on Linux is the most commented issue on vstest repo: https://github.com/Microsoft/vstest/issues/981#issuecomment-320311552